K S Lane is a student of pharmacology and has a deep and passionate interest in all kinds of ailments and medications.

 Have Any Modifications Been Made to Aspirin Over the Years?

-Very little changes have been made to Asprin since Hoffman’s first modifications.
-Asprin is still available in the same form as the tablets that were first churned out in the late 19th century.
-One development that has been made is the invention of soluble Asprin tablets.
+Very few changes have been made to aspirin since Hoffman’s first modifications. aspirin is still available in the same form as the tablets that were first churned out in the late 19th century.
+One development that has been made is the invention of soluble aspirin tablets.
 This was first done in 1900 by Bayer, and was an exciting discovery in itself as it was the first water-soluble tablet to be introduced to the market.

-Despite its wondrous nature, Asprin isn’t perfect.
-Because it’s blood thinner it decreases clotting, which means that if you cut yourself while taking Aspirin you risk bleeding longer than usual.
+Despite its wondrous nature, aspirin isn’t perfect.
+Because it’s blood thinner it decreases clotting, which means that if you cut yourself while taking aspirin you risk bleeding longer than usual.
 This is especially dangerous for people with Haemophilia, a blood disorder which further prevents clotting.
-Long term Asprin use can also cause stomach ulcers and gastrointestinal problems.
-Hopefully no other serious side effects are discovered, because if Asprin had to be pulled off shelves it would rock the Pharmaceutical industry to its core.
+Long-term aspirin use can also cause stomach ulcers and gastrointestinal problems.
+Hopefully no other serious side effects are discovered, because if aspirin had to be pulled off shelves it would rock the pharmaceutical industry to its core.

-Asprin’s use as a pain killer has started to dip in the past decade, given the rise of alternatives like Panadol, Nurofen and Advil.
-However, in the mid-20th century its secondary use as a blood thinner came to light and it is now regularly prescribed by doctors to people who have heart conditions.
+Aspirin’s use as a pain killer has started to dip in the past decade, given the rise of alternatives like Panadol, Nurofen and Advil.
+However, in the mid-20th century, its secondary use as a blood thinner came to light and it is now regularly prescribed by doctors to people who have heart conditions.
 It can be further used to reduce fever and inflammation; it truly is a 'wonder drug!'
-Because of its many uses the humble tablet certainly isn’t going anywhere any time soon.
+Because of its many uses, the humble tablet certainly isn’t going anywhere any time soon.
 It’s likely that it will remain a staple medicine for decades to come.

 © 2017 K S Lane